cybersader/awesome-cybersader/📁 35 - Business/Monetization & Funding/Monetization & Funding.md

 ---
+permalink:
-aliases:
+aliases: []
-tags:
+tags: []
 publish: true
 date created: Wednesday, June 19th 2024, 4:49 pm
-date modified: Wednesday, June 19th 2024, 7:53 pm
+date modified: Sunday, December 22nd 2024, 5:25 pm
 ---

 # Open Source Projects

 The goal is to have the ability to show costs for the solution to the users and have them conditionally make up for the costs via one time payments, subscription models, etc.  I've always wondered why there isn't a solution that can transparently and dynamically take the needs of the organization, communicate them to the user, and give them the ability to pay in the ways that they want to.
 Lastly, such a solution also needs to operate in a way that doesn't incur costs for the organization facilitating such a system.

 - [Open Collective - Make your community sustainable.
 Collect and spend money transparently.](https://opencollective.com/pricing)

 ## Sort of

 - [Home — Patreon](https://www.patreon.com/)

 # Notes - Looking for Dynamic Subscription Options

 ## Common Options

 For a solution that allows users to transparently see costs and contribute via one-time payments or subscriptions, there are several platforms and methods that might suit your needs:

 1. **Open Collective**: